 A major Democratic Socialists of America (DSA) or leftist wave failing to materialize.
 "Progressive groups argued that candidates should unapologetically run on economic populist policies like Medicare for All and debt-free college in red and purple districts across the country," notes Buzzfeed.
 "On Tuesday night — in Midwestern states like Nebraska, Wisconsin, Pennsylvania, and Kansas — that strategy didn't work."

 Good House election for Dems, not a good election for the high-profile lefty groups.— Dave Weigel (@daveweigel) November 7, 2018

 But yesterday did see the landslide election of 29-year-old Alexandria Ocasio-Cortez to a House seat representing New York's 14th Congressional District—she'll be the youngest woman ever to serve in Congress—and the election of DSA-endorsed Michigan candidate Rashida Tlaib.

 And while we're on firsts:

 • Tlaib and Minnesota's Ilhan Omar, of the Democratic-Farmer-Labor Party, will become the first Muslim women to serve in Congress.
-Tlaib came here as a refugee from Somalia in the 1990s.
 They replace Michigan Democratic Rep. John Conyers and Minnesota Rep. Keith Ellison, respectively.
+Omar came here as a refugee from Somalia* in the 1990s.

 • Rep. Jared Polis (D-Colorado) was elected as governor of Colorado, becoming the first openly gay person to be elected governor of a state (and a right-leaning one like Colorado at that!) in American history.